helm/charts/stable/jira-software/README.md

 # Jira Software

-[JIRA Software](https://www.atlassian.com/software/jira) is built for every member of your software team to plan, track, and release great software.
+Atlassian [Jira Software](https://www.atlassian.com/software/jira) is built for every member of your software team to plan, track, and release great software.

 ## TL;DR: